pluginkollektiv/blacklist-updater/README.md

 * License:           GPLv2 or later
 * License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Automatic updating of the comment blacklist in WordPress with antispam keys from GitHub.
+Automatic updating of the comment blocklist in WordPress with antispam keys from GitHub.

 ## Description ##
-Few users are familiar with the comment blacklist built into WordPress.
-Located in the WordPress admin area under “Settings”—“Discussion”, that blacklist for incoming comments accepts values (words) to identify spam by.
+Few users are familiar with the comment blocklist built into WordPress.
+Located in the WordPress admin area under “Settings”—“Discussion”, that blocklist for incoming comments accepts values (words) to identify spam by.

-Additionally to plugins like [Antispam Bee](https://wordpress.org/plugins/antispam-bee/) in order to fight spam successfully a curated comment blacklist is recommendable.
-You can either update the list manually, or utilize a very detailed global [comment blacklist](https://github.com/splorp/wordpress-comment-blacklist) that gets updated on a regular basis.
+Additionally to plugins like [Antispam Bee](https://wordpress.org/plugins/antispam-bee/) in order to fight spam successfully a curated comment blocklist is recommendable.
+You can either update the list manually, or utilize a very detailed global [comment blocklist](https://github.com/splorp/wordpress-comment-blacklist) that gets updated on a regular basis.

-Blacklist Updater has been developed to keep your comment blacklist in your WordPress installation up to speed with the curated global list on GitHub.
+Blacklist Updater has been developed to keep your comment blocklist in your WordPress installation up to speed with the curated global list on GitHub.

-The plugin will check the global comment blacklist on GitHub multiple times a day.
+The plugin will check the global comment blocklist on GitHub multiple times a day.
 Whenever new anti-spam values have been added to the global list, Blacklist Updater will read the global list and update your WordPress database accordingly.
-While the check-up process will run several times a day, the plugin will only update the database when it detects an actual change of the global comment blacklist on GitHub.
+While the check-up process will run several times a day, the plugin will only update the database when it detects an actual change of the global comment blocklist on GitHub.

 ### Support ###
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/blacklist-updater)